skawo/Zelda-64DD-Expansion-Disk-Template/README.md

 Afterwards, files can be loaded from the disk using the appropriate function (see the <i>ShowErrorScreen</i> function in <i>diskCode.c</i> for an example).

 There also exists a pre-made function to replace arbitrary scenes in the game.
 The scenes and their rooms need to be defined in ddScenes.c

+# Calling original functions
+Provided is a semi-automatic way to obtain the addresses for functions and variables in all three NTSC revisions of Ocarina of Time.
+You can find all the available symbols in the symbols1_x.h files found in the src folder.

+Edit vtabledef.json to add the function name and signature without the _1_x suffix.

+After recompiling, that function will be available for use in the dd.vtable struct.
+The vtable is loaded at the end of the Disk_Init function.
+This also works for global variables of all kinds.

+# Replacing original functions
+You can overwrite any of the game's functions by adding your new function in funcRepl.c.
+The new function should use all of the original's arguments, in the same order.
+The new function can be any size.

+After implementing the new function, add a STUB_FUNC entry at the bottom of the file, passing the name of the new function:

+<i>STUB_FUNC(Function_Name)</i>

+Next, add an entry to the DD_FUNC_REPLACEMENTS macro, passing the vtable entry of the function to replace, and the name of the new function:

+<i>FUNC_REPL_ENTRY(dd.vtable.someFunctionEntry, Function_Name)</i>